arthur-cen/old_websiate_archive/_posts/2017-12-21-Install_MySQL.md

 title: Setup MySQL database on Mac OSX
 author: Shengrui Cen
 ---
+In this blog post, I recorded my process of setting up MySQL database on Mac OSX, which is pretty straight forward and easy.
 ## Install MySQL database via Homebrew

 1. Get most recent commit of `gc_game` from remote